rubenafo/ay/README.md

 # ay
-Tiny framework to run generative art using Python
+Simple framework to create images in Python